imankulov/pickle-compat/README.md

 obj.__dict__ = {"a": 1, "b": 2}
 ```

 I think now you understand what went wrong.
 Because of the `bytes` encoding, we did not convert b"a" and b"b" to their "python3-string" representations.
-You can put anything to object's dict, but only the keys that are strings are represented as "proper object attributes."
+You can put anything to an object's dict, but only the keys that are strings are represented as "proper object attributes."

 The next command shows the contents of the `__dict__` of an object and proves that we were right?